TheReallyRealComedian/PipelineIntel_V1/README.md

     ```bash
     cp example.env .env
     ```
     The default values in `.env` are suitable for local development.
-You can customize them if needed.
+You do not need to change them to run the application locally.

 3.  **Build and Run**
     ```bash